yorklim/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all clients using the `list` command.
 Multiple clients in the list.
 There is a client with name `John Doe` already in the list.

    2. Test case: `add n/John Doe c/12345678 e/john-doe@example.com a/123 Tampines Street 42 t/friends p/high d/1987-02-02`<br>
-      Expected: Error details shown in the status message.
-Timestamp in the status bar is updated.
-Status bar remains the same.
+      Expected: No client is added to the list.
+Error details shown in the status message.

 ### Deleting a client